liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 You will notice that your workflow will open up in a *Workflow Diagram* screen, which is a graphical interface that modifies your workflow XML file.
-You can visit the User Guide's chapter on [Creating new workflow definitions](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/creating-process-definitio-1) if you would like to learn more about creating and modifying a workflow definition XML file.
+You can visit *Using Liferay Portal*'s chapter on [Creating new workflow definitions](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/creating-process-definitio-1) if you would like to learn more about creating and modifying a workflow definition XML file.
 Your workflow diagram should appear similar to the snapshot